 And they said that's a good story.
 I mean, I don't think it's that great a story if you published it today, but it was a pretty good story eight years ago.
 And it made the front page of our national newspaper, and then it jumped to the internet, and it was on the front page of the website for a while.
 That was popular then.
 And then it was on the front page of Mashable and maybe an Engadget and a few other technology news pieces.
 And it started getting people's attention.

-Joshua Landy: Yeah.
 The pitch is pretty simple.
-We want to be able to create an opportunity for doctors to learn from other doctors to share cases about things that you find challenging, interesting, difficult, whatever makes you take a picture of a case.
+We want to be able to create an opportunity for doctors to learn from other doctors to share cases about things that they find challenging, interesting, difficult, or whatever makes you take a picture of a case.
 That's what should put on your phone, and you know, erasing those boundaries between like the silo of healthcare, really.
-This opened the field wide app.
+This opened the field-wide app.

 Ivan Dunskiy: And, being a physician, can you create a segment of people you trust?
 Because I think that not necessarily you trust all opinions, right?
 It is important to get opinions that are valuable for a specific physician.
 So how can they handle that in Figure 1?

 Joshua Landy: Yeah, there's a lot of different ways.
-I mean, the number one thing that we did was we created a worldwide verification platform wherein nearly every country in the world we can take a user who signs up, and we can find their medical license, and we can verify that that person is, they say they are, and they are a licensed practicing medical professional.
+The number one thing that we did was we created a worldwide verification platform wherein nearly every country in the world we can take a user who signs up, and we can find their medical license, and we can verify that that person is, they say they are, and they are a licensed practicing medical professional.

 So today, you can't even access Figure 1 unless you have a license to practice healthcare, right.
 So if you're a nurse or a doctor, a physiotherapist, pharmacist, resident, med student, whatever, technically med students don't have licenses, but we can verify that you're a student in that school.

-So you know, that's how we created this sort of trustworthy platform is just putting a gate up and saying, this is a network that is for healthcare professionals.
+So you know, that's how we created this sort of trustworthy platform just putting a gate up and saying: "This is a network that is for healthcare professionals."
 It's the cases that might be interesting to look at, but they're not there to look at; they're there because people need our help, and sometimes we need other people's help.

 Ivan Dunskiy: Right.
 And are you focusing on the North American market currently?